My name really is Kim Bongiorno. I am a freelance writer, author, blogger, public speaker, and consultant.

 I love speaking to writing/blogging conference attendees about writing techniques, social media promotion, online professionalism, building an engaged audience, and other topics that help them get better at what they are passionate about.
 Teaching these things on a smaller scale or discussing anything writing and blogging related to others (including school-aged kids) also interests me.

-Every Sunday I send out a newsletter with links to everything I wrote across the web.
-Sign up here:
+Every Sunday (okay, most Sundays) I send out a newsletter with links to everything I wrote across the web, as well as the best things I read across the web and in print that week.
+Sign up here.
+View previous newsletters here.

 OH.
 YOU WANTED TO GET TO KNOW ME BETTER?
 HOW FUN!